spiral/docs/stempler/inheritance.md

 ```

 ### Short Syntax
-In cases when your block define short string or operates as tag argument use alternative syntaxt `${name|defalt}`.
+In cases when your block define short string or operates as tag argument use alternative syntaxt `${name|default}`.
 Change the
 layout to:

 ```html